babakansari/ContainerizeDotnetApp/README.md

 # Containerize Simple Dotnet Core App in Ubuntu container

-This is sample project to demonstrate how to run dotnet core Console App, create Unit Tests and Automation Tests inside an Ubuntu docker container
+This is sample project to demonstrate how to run dotnet core Console App, create Unit Tests and Automation Tests inside an Ubuntu docker container.
+Please note that only one Docker Image is used for this experiment for demonstration purpose and is not a recommended practice.

 ## Console App
 - Let''s create a self contained App (Useful when you won't need to install dotnet core on the container) after your code changes:
-`./PublichToUbuntu.ps1`
+`./PublichForUbuntu.ps1`
 It runs the following dotnet command:
 `dotnet publish -c Release --force --self-contained --runtime ubuntu.16.04-x64`